 Because the trail serves as a connection between the top of the Bullet chair and the Village, you can choose to either hike up or down — or both!
 We’ve always hiked down because we love riding the ski lift up, but one of these days we’ll start from the bottom.

 Rhonda Lake is nestled at the base of the Cliff bowl and you’ll immediately spot it as you step off the Bullet Chair.
 It’s impossible to miss.
 The trail starts near the top of the chairlift and then quickly heads down the mountainside, which is quite exposed.
-Watch for the bright orange Inukshuk and make sure to stay on the trail because the flora is delicate and cannot survive being walked on.
+Watch for the bright orange Inukshuk and make sure to stay on the trail because the flora is delicate and can’t survive being walked on.
 And make sure to take a moment to admire the cliffs looming above you — it’s where people ski in the winter!
+Personally, I think the ski run looks steep as hell, but that’s probably just me being a scaredy cat .

 The trail brings you right to the shores of Rhonda Lake.
-Although the lake doesn't have your typical “hang out and go swimming” beach, it’s extremely peaceful and we’ve enjoyed simply sitting beside the undisturbed water.
+Although the lake doesn’t have your typical “hang out and go swimming” beach, it’s extremely peaceful and we’ve enjoyed simply sitting beside the undisturbed water.
 The water is typically a bright turquoise blue with beautiful wildflowers dotting the hills around it.
-A perfect place for a picnic!
+It’s the perfect place for a picnic!
+Who cares if you just started your hike?

 The lake holds an astounding 75 million gallons of mountain water and actually provides Big White with most of its freshwater.
 Thanks to Rhonda Lake and the resort’s water filtration station, Big White has some of the cleanest water in the entire world!
 Despite this, you shouldn’t drink directly out of the lake or streams because it hasn’t been filtered yet and still contains contaminants.
 You can filter it through the Lifestraw if you want to try the fresh mountain water, though.